google/WebFundamentals/src/_langs/en/fundamentals/look-and-feel/animations/animations-and-performance.markdown

 ## CSS vs JavaScript Performance

 There are many pages and comments threads around the web that discuss the relative merits of CSS and JavaScript animations from a performance perspective.
-Here are a couple of points to keep in mind:
+Here are a few points to keep in mind:

 * CSS-based animations, and Web Animations where supported natively, are typically handled on a thread known as the "compositor thread".
 This is different to the browser's "main thread", where styling, layout, painting, and JavaScript are executed.
 This means that if the browser is running some expensive tasks on the main thread, these animations can keep going without being interrupted.